DevNorah/Shopping-List/README.md

 1. To run the code you need to open the index.html file on the code editor then view it using a live server.

-3. You can also run the code using this live link
+3. You can also run the code using this deployed live link https://devnorah.github.io/Shopping-List/

 ## HOW IT WORKS